-Internal search for online shops
+Internal search for eCommerce sites

 There’s a ton of things you can do to make the route to the desired product as short as possible for your visitor.